 Our factory staff is also following top hygiene protocols.
 All parts that are received from suppliers are being fully sanitized.
 Our team are also screened for signs of the virus and requested to follow local health regulations.

 We are also keeping a close watch on all upcoming events within the coffee industry.
 Our staff’s health and safety will always be our top priority.
 At the time of publishing this post, Expo in Portland has not been postponed.
-We have decided not to require attendance from our team members to Expo and not manage a booth.
-This is a difficult decision to make for us since Expo is an important event for us to connect with partners and the greater coffee community.
-If they’d like to, our team members can make a personal decision to attend and still have their expenses covered.
+It has since been cancelled.
+We had decided before the event had been posposed that we would not require attendance from our team members and to not manage a booth.
+This was a difficult decision to make for us since Expo is an important event for us to connect with partners and the greater coffee community.

-We strongly urge the Oregon Travel Board and the Portland Convention Center to consider the WHO pandemic status, and Oregon’s ban on events greater than 250 people, and CDC’s recommendation to cancel events greater than 50 people to extend this policy to SCA Expo.
+We had previous strongly urged the Oregon Travel Board and the Portland Convention Center to consider the WHO pandemic status, and Oregon’s ban on events greater than 250 people, and CDC’s recommendation to cancel events greater than 50 people to extend this policy to SCA Expo.
 This event brings in over 12,000 coffee professionals from all over the world.
 With the current European travel bans in place and travel advisories from significant coffee purchasing countries like Korea, Japan, and Italy, it stands to reason that the event will not be as well attended as it could be.
-A postponement would not only mean a better public health scenario for everyone, including the venue staff, but also a greater influx of attendance.
-This attendance also will considerably benefit the local cafes and restaurants alike.
+SCA has since made their own decision to cancel the event.

 As announced by the SCA, World of Coffee Warsaw and MICE are now rescheduled and we will be attending at the new dates.